 The Noise Stage is a measurement of how loud an aircraft is, with Stage 3 being the loudest and Stage 5 Plus being the quietest.
-The chart below shows the percentage of operations for the year 2022 flown by each Noise Stage aircraft.
+The chart below shows the percentage of operations for the year 2023 flown by each Noise Stage aircraft.
+Compared to 2022, the overall fleet mix improved.
+Louder Stage 3 and Stage 4 operations decreased, while the combined percentage of operations by Stage 5 and Stage 5 Plus jets went from 14% to 21%.